alazaroc/blog-web-code/_posts/2022-03-20-how-to-add-ci-cd-to-my-cdk-project.md

 Depending on where you look, there will be a different number of phases in the SDLC process.

-For this article we will explain what means CI/CD over 4 phases of the software release process: source, build, test and production (deployment):
+For this article, we will explain what means CI/CD over 4 phases of the software release process: source, build, test and production (deployment):

 ![software-release-process](software-release-process.png){:class="border"}